Yahyakiani/Css_Notes/Islamiat/Islamiat.md

 Establishes social control
 Rule of Law
 Equality (Arbi and Ajmi)
-Mutual Care and respect (The best of deeds is prayer at proper time and kindess to the parents:Sahih Muslim) Taraweh(social congregation)
+Mutual Care and respect(Idea of Human Dignity) (The best of deeds is prayer at proper time and kindess to the parents:Sahih Muslim)
+Taraweh(social congregation)
 Cultural Interaction(Hajj)